CMU-SAFARI/MQSim/README.md

 14. **Device_Response_Time:** The average SSD device response time for a request, in nanoseconds.
 This is defined as the time between enqueueing the request in the I/O submission queue, and removing it from the I/O completion queue.
 15. **Min_Device_Response_Time:** The minimum SSD device response time for a request, in nanoseconds.
 16. **Max_Device_Response_Time:** The maximum SSD device response time for a request, in nanoseconds.
-17. **End_to_End_Request_Delay:** The average delay between generating an I/O request and receiving an corresponding answer.
+17. **End_to_End_Request_Delay:** The average delay between generating an I/O request and receiving a corresponding answer.
 This is defined as the difference between the request arrival time, and its removal time from the I/O completion queue.
 Note that the request arrival_time is the same as the request enqueue_time, when using the multi-queue properties of NVMe drives.
 18. **Min_End_to_End_Request_Delay:** The minimum end-to-end request delay.
 19. **Max_End_to_End_Request_Delay:** The maximum end-to-end request delay.